 I don’t know where my fear of jumping off ledges started.
-My biological father has a fear of heights, but I knew from when I went parasailing during a trip after college, that his fear isn’t my fear.
-On my honeymoon in Australia was the first time I had to confront this fear.
+My biological father has a fear of heights, but I knew from when I went parasailing during a trip after college, that his fear didn’t become my fear.
+On my honeymoon in Australia (back in 1990) was the first time I had to confront this fear.
 We were white water rafting, and during the lunch break people were swinging from a rope into the river.
-When it was my turn, I stood on that rock, holding the rope too tightly, and fear kept me from moving…anywhere but back to the safety of the path.
+When it was my turn, I stood on that rock, holding the rope too tightly, and fear kept me from moving.
+Until I finally let go of the rope, scrambled down the rocks and back to the safety of the path.

-About eight years ago, my sons and I were up in Cape Cod.
-There’s a nearby bridge over a creek that at high tide people jump or dive off of it into the cold depths of the water streaming into the ocean.
-My boys loved it.
-I went along to watch.
-And they dared me.
+While there, they dared me!
 I can still feel the bumpy cement wall that I gripped as I tried to convince myself it was ok to jump in the water.
 How I finally did it, I don’t know (my sons swear they had to push me), but down I went.
 With the wind rushing by I loved the feeling of flowing in the air.
 The splash was not much different than a regular cannon ball splash (I’m not a diver).
 I felt such a rush, I went to try again.
-And again, even though the second time I knew I’d be ok, I stood there digging my hands into the stone-hard wall.
-It was great, but I couldn’t put myself through it more than twice.
-I was elated that I had been able to conquer that jump.

 This is how we celebrate 50